Kobe Bryant's Wife Vanessa Announces Birth of Daughter Capri Kobe

 "We are beyond excited that our baby girl 'Koko' has arrived!!"
 Bryant wrote.

-Capri is the youngest Bryant child among a group that includes 16-year-old Natalia, 13-year-old Gianna and two-year-old Bianka.
+Capri is the youngest Bryant child after 16-year-old Natalia, 13-year-old Gianna and two-year-old Bianka.

-The Bryants' children are all girls, which is something the couple has discussed in past interviews.
+The Bryants' children are all girls, which the couple has discussed in past interviews.

-Kobe said his wife wanted a son in an interview Extra (h/t MSN).
+Kobe said his wife wanted a son in a 2017 interview with Extra.

 "I hear boys are just walking tornadoes," he said.
 "We'll see.
-I think Vanessa wants a boy more than I do,
+I think Vanessa wants a boy more than I do."

 He also discussed the family on The Ellen DeGeneres Show (h/t Helen Murphy of People) in April.

 "I love my princesses," Bryant said.
-"Vanessa was kind of putting the pressure on me to have a boy.
-She said, 'You can do it, you can do it!'
-And then 'Nah, you can't do it.'"
+"Vanessa was kind of putting the pressure on me to have a boy: 'You can do it, you can do it!'
+And then, 'Nah, you can't do it.'"

 There's a chance the Bryants may have another child, though.

 "I would go for a solid starting five," Bryant said when DeGeneres asked how many kids he would like.
-"You just have your own internal basketball team!"
+"You just have your own internal basketball team."

 Report: Celtics Land Tacko Fall as Undrafted Free Agent